mattpocock/ts-reset/readme.md

 # `ts-reset`

-Whenever you add TypeScript to a project, you're opting into over tens of thousands of lines of declaration files.
+Whenever you add TypeScript to a project, you're opting into **tens of thousands of lines of declaration files**.
 These files help describe JavaScript itself - `lib.dom.d.ts` describes the DOM, and `lib.d.ts` describes JavaScript itself.

 These typings are not perfect.

 - `.json` (in `fetch`) and `JSON.parse` both return `any`
 - `.filter(Boolean)` doesn't behave how you expect
-- `array.includes` often breaks
+- `array.includes` often breaks on readonly arrays

 `ts-reset` smooths over these hard edges, just like a CSS reset does in the browser.
+You'll be able to:

+- Prevent `any` entering your codebase
+- Make methods like `.filter` and `.includes` smarter

+## Example

 ```ts
 // Import in a single file, then across your whole project...